XeroAPI/xero-node/README.md

   testMode: true
 }
 ```
-You should use the subscription data to throttle user access/permissions to your application.
+You should use the subscription data to provision user access/permissions to your application.
 ### App Store Subscription Webhooks

-In additon to a subscription Id being passed through the URL, when a purchase or an upgrade takes place, you will be notified via a webhook.
-You can then use the subscription Id in the webhook payload to query `getSubscription` and determine what plan the user upgraded to.
+In additon to a subscription Id being passed through the URL, when a purchase or an upgrade takes place you will be notified via a webhook.
+You can then use the subscription Id in the webhook payload to query the AppStore endpoints and determine what plan the user purchased, upgraded, downgraded or cancelled.

 ---
 ## API Clients